celestialkey/SRC/README.md

 	- Fix limit item.
 	- Fix Team Deathmatch and Team games with solo game spawns.
 	- Edit login to character.
-	- Edit show duel match map only map.xml `bOnlyDuelMap = "true">`.
+	- Edit show duel match map only map.xml `<bOnlyDuelMap = "true">`.
 	- Fix Limit FPS.
 	- Fix shop jump.
 	- Remove camera scroll for staff

 * Undone, bug, ...
-	- Tag [r] (không reload) không hoạt động.
-Còn 1 số tag room chưa add.
+	- Tag [r] (no reload) notwork.
+Some tag room not add now.
-	- Chưa add thêm bất cứ command nào mới.
+	- Not add new command.
-	- Chưa fix tâm sniper.
+	- Not fix right click sniper.
-	- Đã add xong các grade.
-Vẫn lỗi hiển thị tên ở lobby và phòng chờ trước khi vào game.
+	- Add new grade Vip 1 - 15 done.
+Bug show name (when it vip, admin,...) in lobby and wait room.
-	- Không hiển thị shop trong phòng chờ game.
+	- Not show shop in wait room.
-	- DB clean chưa fix gì trong đó.
-Chỉ mới add Grade đầy đủ.
+	- DB clean not fix. only edit more VIP.